daredevilkinng/Telegram-Scrapperz/README.md

-# A python script to scrape all the members in a telegram group and save in a CSV file.
+# A python script to scrape all the members and save in a CSV file.

-# Program to scrape all the members from a given Telegram group and store them in a CSV file.
+# Program to scrape all the members from a given Telegram group/Channel and store them in a .CSV file.

-# The program is paid worth of simple amount 25$.
+# The program is paid worth of simple amount 28$.

 # REGESTRING
 Go to offcial telegram link https://core.telegram.org/ and login with with the phone number regitered on telegram.